ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 Especially as it pertains to responisble computing, if conducting experiments or evaluations that involve particular ethical considerations, detail those issues here.

+- discuss how experiments will involve interpreting the generated results of each individual plot and the regression results
+- reiterate goal of looking at the impact of each of the variables on educational attainment and see if there is any demonstrated relationship between education and those variables

 ## Evaluation
+- talk about testing
+- table of things to test on the web interface
+- when hosting: can figure out how to run for response time metrics

 ## Threats to Validity

+bias + validation procedures -- narrow scope --> aforementioned data collection/extraction issues

+using outside libraries -- if they aren't working properly --> factors relying on that could impact results being reported

 # Conclusion